samuelbortolin/NLU-unitn-course/second_assignment/REPORT.md

 ### function that extends the entity span to cover the full noun-compounds

-The `extend_entity_span` function takes as input parameter `doc` (that must be of the one of the following types `str`, `Doc`, otherwise a `TypeError` is raised), the `use_head_compound` (that must be of a boolean, otherwise a `TypeError` is raised) for using the tokens that are in `compound` dependency relation with the entity tokens, the `use_children_compound` (that must be of a boolean, otherwise a `TypeError` is raised) for using the child tokens having a `compound` dependency relation with the entity tokens, and the `use_conll_labels` (that must be of a boolean, otherwise a `TypeError` is raised) for deciding which labels to use and returns a list-of-tuples where the list has the length of the tokens in the sentence and the tuples contain the token and the IOB + entity label.
+The `extend_entity_span` function takes as input parameter `doc` (that must be of one of the following types `str`, `Doc`, otherwise a `TypeError` is raised), the `use_head_compound` (that must be a boolean, otherwise a `TypeError` is raised) for looking for the tokens that are in `compound` dependency relation with the entity tokens, the `use_children_compound` (that must be a boolean, otherwise a `TypeError` is raised) for using the child tokens having a `compound` dependency relation with the entity tokens, and the `use_conll_labels` (that must be a boolean, otherwise a `TypeError` is raised) for deciding which labels to use and returns a list-of-tuples where the list has the length of the tokens in the sentence and the tuples contain the token and the IOB + entity label.

 ```python
 def extend_entity_span(doc: Union[str, Doc], use_head_compound: bool = False, use_children_compound: bool = False, use_conll_labels: bool = False) -> List[Tuple[str, str]]: